printers-for-people/catboat/KLIPPER_DIFF.md

 ### Support for Anycubic Trigorilla boards

-Due to a manufacturing flaw, Trigorilla boards (used in the Anycubiv Kobra, Kobra Max and Kobra Plus) cannot run Klipper without physical modifications.
+Due to a manufacturing flaw, Trigorilla boards (used in the Anycubic Kobra, Kobra Max and Kobra Plus) cannot run Klipper without physical modifications.
 We introduce a `tmctrigorilla` configuration section, allowing configuring stepper drivers for these boards.
 This allows us to support any printer controlled by